github/docs/content/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account.md

 {% note %}

-**Note:** Currently, {% data variables.product.prodname_github_codespaces %} does not support personalizing the _User_ settings for the {% data variables.product.prodname_vscode %} editor with your `dotfiles` repository.
-You can set default _Workspace_ and _Remote [Codespaces]_ settings for a specific project in the project's repository.
+**Note:** Currently, {% data variables.product.prodname_codespaces %} does not support personalizing the User-scoped settings for {% data variables.product.prodname_vscode_shortname %} with your `dotfiles` repository.
+You can set default Workspace and Remote [Codespaces] settings for a specific project in the project's repository.
 For more information, see "[Introduction to dev containers](/github/developing-online-with-codespaces/configuring-codespaces-for-your-project#creating-a-custom-dev-container-configuration)."

 {% endnote %}